hyperledger/iroha-2-docs/src/guide/intro.md

    [the differences](/guide/iroha-2.md) between the two versions of Iroha.
 1. [Install Iroha 2](/guide/install.md).
-2. Follow one of the language-specific guides to learn how to set up and configure Iroha 2, register a domain and an account, register and mind assets, and visualize outputs:
+2. Follow one of the language-specific guides to learn how to set up and configure Iroha 2, register a domain and an account, register and mint assets, and visualize outputs:
    - [Bash](/guide/bash.md)
    - [Python](/guide/python.md)